Jabin0214/732demo/README.md

 1. Clone the repository (or download directly): `git clone https://github.com/UOA-CS732-SE750-Students-2024/cs732-assignment-Jabin0214.git`
 2. Install the dependencies: `npm install`
 3. Run the project: `npm run dev`

+And I deploy it in AWS Amplify, you can try it directly through https://main.d3h64oq8dhodyz.amplifyapp.com

 ## Conclusion